LiveSQLBench logo showing a cloud with SQL text inside

 Truly Live & Hidden Test:New databases and tasks are added over time.
 Each release features both open development and hidden test phases.
 The hidden test set from each release becomes the open development set for the next release, ensuring continuous evolution and fair evaluation.

-Currently, we released two versions of LiveSQLBench:
+Currently, we released three versions of LiveSQLBench:

-• LiveSQLBench-Base-Lite, containing 18 NEW end-user level databases with NEW 270 tasks, featuring HKB-JSON and the JSON operation in SQL.
+LiveSQLBench-Base-Lite, containing 18 NEW end-user level databases with NEW 270 tasks, featuring HKB-JSON and the JSON operation in SQL.

-• LiveSQLBench-Base-Full v1, containing 22 NEW end-user level databases with NEW 600 tasks, featuring HKB-JSON and the JSON operation in SQL, and more natural, reasoning-intensive user tasks and richer, noisier DB schemas/values.
+LiveSQLBench-Base-Full v1, containing 22 NEW end-user level databases with NEW 600 tasks, featuring HKB-JSON and the JSON operation in SQL, and more natural, reasoning-intensive user tasks and richer, noisier DB schemas/values.

 LiveSQLBench Leaderboard